Market reactions to COVID-19: Stocks rebound - Marketplace

 Market reactions to COVID-19: Stocks rebound

-This post was updated on March 25 at 7:30 p.m.
-Eastern time.
-Check back throughout the week for more market updates.

-The Dow and S&P 500 rose as investors anticipate agreement on a nearly $2 trillion economic stimulus package.
-On Wednesday, the Dow Jones Industrial Average increased more than 495 points and the S&P 500 by 28 points.
-Meanwhile, the Nasdaq dropped by more than 33 points.
+The major stock indexes rebounded following the Senate’s unanimous approval of a nearly $2 trillion economic stimulus package.
+On Thursday, the Dow Jones Industrial Average increased more than 1,351 points, the S&P 500 by more than 154 points (or 6%), and the Nasdaq composite index by more than 413 points.

-The White House and Senate have agreed to to a $2 trillion rescue package in principle.
-However, the plan still needs to be voted on by both the Senate — where it’s been delayed due to disagreements over unemployment payments — and the House.

-Layoffs are intensifying across restaurants, bars, hotels, retailers and more.
-According to one estimate, 18% of U.S. workers have lost jobs or hours since COVID-19 began to spread across America.
+Layoffs are intensifying in restaurants, bars, hotels, retailers and more.
+A record 3.3 million Americans filed unemployment claims during the week ending March 21.
+That’s a jump of nearly 3 million from the number of claims filed the week previous.

 Last week, the Dow plummeted nearly 3,000 points (its largest point drop in history) and eventually fell below the 20,000 threshold, erasing nearly all of the gains made during the Trump presidency.
 The New York Stock Exchange also announced it would temporarily close its trading floors and move to electronic trading starting this Monday.

-Note: This post was updated on March 26 at 7:47 p.m.
-Eastern time.
-Check back throughout the week for more market updates.